Ryan Merkley (ice hockey): San Jose Sharks (2018–2023)

-Colorado Avalanche (2023–)
+Colorado Avalanche (2023)

 Merkley's trade request was accommodated when he was dealt, along with Matt Nieto, to the Colorado Avalanche in exchange for fellow 2018 first-round pick Martin Kaut and defenceman Jacob MacDonald on January 25, 2023.
 He was immediately reassigned by the Avalanche to their AHL affiliate, the Colorado Eagles.
+Merkley made 28 regular season appearances with the Eagles, contributing with 2 goals and 8 points, however, was a healthy scratch for the club through the playoffs.
+As an impending restricted free agent, Merkley was not tendered a qualifying offer by the Avalanche and was released as a free agent.